Buying Guide

 The Bobby launched in 2020 and represents Dior's push into the clean, structured bag category.
 It has a curved shape, a magnetic CD clasp, and comes in smooth calfskin or box calfskin.
 The design is understated by Dior standards.
 No Oblique print, no cannage quilting, no charms.
 Just a clean, elegant shoulder bag.

 Named after Dior's legendary Paris address at 30 Avenue Montaigne, this bag was introduced as a modern signature piece.
 It features a prominent CD clasp and comes in a structured flap design.
-Retail ranges from $3,800 to $4,500.
+Retail ranges from roughly $3,800 to $4,500.

 The Caro is Dior's answer to the quilted chain-strap category that Chanel dominates.
 It features cannage-inspired macrocannage stitching and the CD clasp.
 Available in several sizes with retail around $4,500 for the standard options.